Jerry Della Femina: Personality

 A self-styled "publicity slut", Della Femina made colorful comments throughout his career that made headlines.
 His book From Those Wonderful Folks Who Gave You Pearl Harbor (1971) was a best-seller.
 The title refers to a tongue-in cheek slogan proposed for the client Panasonic during a brainstorming session.
 USA Today described him as "the most colorful creative guy in an industry full of colorful creative guys".

 Restaurateur

-He ran a restaurant, Della Femina, in East Hampton, until he sold it in early 2011, because, "I’m just not ready to have my wealth redistributed.
+He ran a restaurant, Della Femina, in East Hampton, and NYC (53rd Park & Lex) until he sold it in early 2011, because, "I’m just not ready to have my wealth redistributed.
 I’m not ready to pay more tax money than the next guy because I provide jobs and because I work a 60-hour week and I earn more than $250,000 a year.
 So why am I dropping out?
 Read a brilliant book by Ayn Rand called Atlas Shrugged, and you’ll know."